Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Introduction

-Like in the discrete time BEKK case the non-linear structure of the SDE will prohibit us from using well-established results for random recurrence equations like in the one-dimensional case and due to the rank one jumps establishing irreducibility is a very tricky issue.
-To obtain the latter \cite{fuchs} actually used techniques from algebraic geometry (see also \cite{Boussama1998th2}) whereas we use a direct probabilistic approach playing the question back to the well-understood existence of a density for a Wishart distribution.
+Like in the discrete time BEKK case the non-linear structure of the SDE prohibits us from using well-established results for random recurrence equations like in the one-dimensional case and due to the rank one jumps establishing irreducibility is a very tricky issue.
+To obtain the latter \cite{fuchs} in discrete time used techniques from algebraic geometry (see also \cite{Boussama1998th2}) whereas we use a direct probabilistic approach playing the question back to the existence of a density for a Wishart distribution.
 However, we restrict ourselves to processes of order (1,1) while in the discrete time BEKK case general orders were considered.
-The reason is that on the one hand it turns out that order (1,1) GARCH processes are sufficient in most applications and on the other hand multivariate COGARCH(p,q) processes can be defined in principle (\cite[Section 6.6]{S2007}) but no reasonable conditions on the possible parameters are known.
+The reason is that on the one hand order (1,1) GARCH processes seem sufficient in most applications and on the other hand multivariate COGARCH(p,q) processes can be defined in principle (\cite[Section 6.6]{S2007}), but no reasonable conditions on the possible parameters are known.
 Already in the univariate case these conditions are quite involved (cf. \cite[Section 5]{BCL2006}, \cite{TsaiChan2009}).
-On the other hand we can look at the finiteness of an arbitrary $p$-th moment (of the volatility process) and use drift conditions related to it, whereas \cite{fuchs} only looked at the first moment for the BEKK case.
+On the other hand we look at the finiteness of an arbitrary $p$-th moment (of the volatility process) and use drift conditions related to it, whereas \cite{fuchs} only looked at the first moment for the BEKK case.
+In contrast to \cite{S2010} we avoid any vectorizations, work directly in the cone of positive semi-definite matrices and use test functions naturally in line with the geometry of the cone.

-After a brief summary of some preliminaries and notations, the remainder of the paper is organized as follows: In Section 3 we recall the definition of the MUCOGARCH(1,1) process and some of its properties of relevance later on.
-In Section 4 we present our main results: sufficient conditions ensuring the geometric ergodicity of the volatility process $Y$ and the irreducibility of $Y$.
+After a brief summary of some preliminaries, notations and L\'evy processes, the remainder of the paper is organized as follows: In Section 3 we recall the definition of the MUCOGARCH(1,1) process and some of its properties of relevance later on.
+In Section 4 we present our first main result: sufficient conditions ensuring the geometric ergodicity of the volatility process $Y$.
 Furthermore, we compare the conditions for geometric ergodicity to previously known conditions for (first order) stationarity.
-Section 5 first gives a brief repetition of the Markov theory we use and the proofs of our results are developed.
+Moreover, we discuss the applications of the obtained results and illustrate them by exemplary simulations.
+In Section \ref{section:irredresults} we establish sufficient conditions for the irreducibility and aperiodicity of $Y$ needed to apply the previous results on geometric ergodicity.
+Section \ref{section:proofsMarkov} first gives a brief repetition of the Markov theory we use and the proofs of our results are developed.